 Training the classifier

-When training a machine learning classifier, usually you’ll need a substantial amount of training samples (in the order of thousands) in order for the classifier to work accurately.
-It was time to get some help from the crowd, so we used Amazon Mechanical Turk, a marketplace for outsourcing micro jobs, for scaling the tagging of the training data.
+When training a machine learning classifier, usually you’ll need a substantial amount of training data (in the order of thousands of texts) in order for the classifier to work accurately.
+It was time to get some help from the crowd, so we used Amazon Mechanical Turk, a marketplace for outsourcing micro jobs, for scaling the tagging of the text data.

 Once the writing of the instructions was done, the actual tagging process was pretty quick.
 We got 2,000 samples tagged in a couple of hours and the quality of the tags was mostly very good.